weaviate/weaviate-io/developers/weaviate/model-providers/openai-azure/embeddings.md

 [Configure a Weaviate index](../../manage-data/collections.mdx#specify-a-vectorizer) to use an Azure OpenAI embedding model by setting the vectorizer as follows:

+Select the model to be used by specifying the Azure resource name.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python API v4">
     <FilteredTextBlock